leovct/kurtosis-cdk-erigon-node/README.md

 ### Configure your Node

 To tailor your CDK-Erigon node according to your specific needs, explore and adjust the default [configuration](./config.yaml) file.
-This file encompasses crucial parameters such as the target blockchain, zkevm configurations, and L1 query parameters like block range, query delay, and the initial block for L1 synchronization.
+This file encompasses crucial parameters such as the target blockchain, zkEVM configurations, and L1 query parameters like block range, query delay, and the initial block for L1 synchronization.
 Feel free to customize these values and initiate your personalized node.

 Here's a step-by-step guide:

 1. Clone the repository.